Kingsford-Group/biblint/README.md

 - `@string` definitions that define the same thing

+- Last names that have all uppercase, all lowercase, or are empty (trying to catch last names resulting from the common mistake of an author = `Smith J H`, which is parsed by BibTeX as first name = "Smith", last name = "J H".

 Errors are reported grouped by key in the following format:
 ```
 Key "salmon":